Information for live organ donors about the documents to include with their application for compensation for loss of earnings.

 Payment and tax requirements

 If you are an overseas donor, you will be paid compensation from the day of your surgery and during your recovery while you’re in New Zealand.
 We will pay compensation into the New Zealand bank account that you nominate.
+This can be the New Zealand bank account of a family member or friend.

 If you are a donor from overseas, also note that all compensation payments are taxable.
 Contact Inland Revenue (the New Zealand tax department) to apply for an IRD number.